adam-bouafia/Towards-Greener-Clouds-Evaluating-Hybrid-Log-Managament/README.md

 ## 🔬 How It Works

-## 🔗 Blockchain Integration (Optional)
+## 🔗 Blockchain Integration

-We support optional, asynchronous blockchain verification for sensitive logs.
+Asynchronous blockchain verification for sensitive logs is a core component of the system.
 The default setup for development uses a local Ganache instance; this provides deterministic accounts and instant blocks so experiments are reproducible and cheap.

 - Local (recommended for experiments): Ganache on port 8545
-- Production/Testnet: Any Polygon-compatible RPC (set via `POLYGON_RPC_URL`)
+- Production/Testnet: Any EVM-compatible RPC (set via `POLYGON_RPC_URL`)

 Important notes:
 - Do NOT store private keys in repository files. `run_all_experiments.sh` now reads `BLOCKCHAIN_PRIVATE_KEY` from the environment.